wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 <h2 id="E">E</h2>

 * EAROM = Electrically alterable read-only memory, a type of digital memory device
+* EASA = European Aviation Safety Agency - a European Union agency established in 2002 with the task of overseeing civil aviation safety and regulation.
 * EEPROM = Electrically erasable programmable read-only-memory
 * EEVIP = Early Extended Validation Integration Program.
 An FAA program, first implemented for the Boeing 777, to give “out-of-the-box” ETOPS clearance to a new plane, rather than waiting for a couple of years of domestic service experience
 * EFIS = Electronic Flight Instrument System
 * EGT = Exhaust gas temperature indicator
 * EICAS = Engine indicating and crew alerting system
-* Elevator = A small control surface hinged to the rear of the horizontal stabilizer and used to tilt an airplane up or down
+* Elevator = The horizontal surface that controls aircraft pitch (the tilt of an airplane up or down).
+It is usually a small control surface hinged (articulated) to the rear of the horizontal stabilizer.
+* Emergency overrun = The surface on the runway after the area for take-off.
+This surface is kept clear and it has the objective of reducing the damage to an aircraft if it is unable to take off and stop or stop after landing.
+* Empennage = the tail assembly of an aircraft, which provides stability during flight.
+The empennage consists of a rudder, a fin, and a <a href="https://www.aeroclass.org/vertical-stabilizer/" target="_blank" rel="noreferrer noopener">stabilizer</a>.
 * encal = Encoding Altimeter
-* Encoder = Displays aircraft’s altitiude on ground-based radar screens
+* Encoder = Displays aircraft’s altitude on ground-based radar screens
 * Engine cowl = A removable metal covering placed over and around an airplane’s engine
 * EROS = Brand Name for Oxygen Mask
+* ETA = Estimated Time of Arrival - the time when arriving at the destination is expected and it is given in the destination’s local time.
+* ETD = Estimated Time of Departure - the time of takeoff from the point of origin of the flight.
 * ETOPS = Extended Twin-engine operations.
 FAA designation of over-ocean flights far from possible emergency landing strips, in which the possibility of engine failure in a twin-engine plane represents a heightened risk.
-ETOPS certification is not normally given to a new passenger aircraft until it has been in regular domestic service for at least a year
+ETOPS certification is not normally given to a new passenger aircraft until it has been in regular domestic service for at least a year.
+* ETE = Estimated Time en Route - the amount of time expected to be spent traveling to a destination.
+* ETP = Equal time point - a position on a route where the time taken to return to the departure point, is the same as the time required to reach the arrival point.
+It is not necessarily the midpoint (in distance) of the route because <a href="https://www.aeroclass.org/headwinds-vs-tailwinds/" target="_blank" rel="noreferrer noopener">head or tailwinds</a> can affect where exactly the equal time point will be.
+* Eurocontrol = The European Organisation for the Safety of Air Navigation.
+Based in Belgium, it is the umbrella organization of national air navigation service providers in Europe.

 <h2 id="F">F</h2>

-* FAA = Federal Aviation Administration
+* FAA = Federal Aviation Administration - the top authority regulating civil aviation in the United States.
 * FADEC = Full authority digital engine control
 * Fairing = A section of aircraft surface, or an attached structure, designed to reduce drag.
 For example, the contoured sheet metal where wing meets fuselage
-* FAR = Federal Aviation Regulations (U.S.)
+* FARs = Federal Aviation Regulations (U.S.) - the FAA rules applied to civil aviation in the U.S.
 * FAR 36 Noise Levels = In order to meet FAR 36 Stage 3 requirements, the maximum noise level permitted is: Take Off 89.0 EPNdB, *Sideline 94.0, *Approach 98.0
+* FBO = <a href="https://www.aeroclass.org/what-is-fbo/" target="_blank" rel="noreferrer noopener">Fixed-Base Operator</a> - a kind of business or organization that operates at an airport providing aircraft services like maintenance, fueling, flight training, charter services, hangar services, and parking.

 * FDE = Fault detection and exclusion (GPS)
-* FDR = Flight Data Recorder
+* FDR = Flight data recorder - devices used to constantly record a variety of flight parameters.
+In case of an accident or a major incident, they provide a forensic tool to help investigators in understanding what happened.
+FDRs are regulated by the International Civil Aviation Organization (ICAO).
 * FDS = Flight Director System
+* Ferry Flight - a type of flight that happens outside the regular flying operations of any carrier.
+These flights are usually carried out with the intention of returning an aircraft to the hub after <a href="https://www.aeroclass.org/mro-aviation/" target="_blank" rel="noreferrer noopener">maintenance</a> or any other service, delivering a new aircraft to the organization acquiring it, moving an aircraft from one hub to another, or moving an aircraft to maintenance facilities.
 * FFON = Flight Phone
+* Final Approach - A flight path that is taken to land on the runway at the end of a flight route.
+* FIR/UIR = Flight Information Region / Upper Information Region -  geographic areas under the responsibility of ATC.
+The size of these two areas is variable and its size depends on the country’s decision or the agreement of all the countries that the region covers.
+Oceanic airspace has its own classification as an Oceanic Information Region.
+* Five by five - A phrase used to confirm that radio reception is loud and clear on a scale of 1 to 5.
+* FL = Flight level - the altitude of an aircraft at the standard air pressure, 1013.25 hPa (29.92 inHg).
+FL is expressed in hundreds of feet, for example, 42,000ft is expressed as FL420.
+FL is included in the flight plan so pilots can ensure vertical separation between aircraft is safe.
+* Flaps - flat surfaces added to the edges of the wing that allow the pilot to adjust lift and drag by altering the curve of the wing enabling the aircraft to fly at lower speeds.
+* FLARM = flight + alarm - similar to ADS-B, but used in light aircraft, such as helicopters and gliders.
+It consumes a lot less power than traditional transponders, which is why is a favorite for gliders.
+FLARM equipment installation is regulated by EASA.
-* Flare = The point where an airplane floats above the runway just before touchdown
+* Flare - A required maneuver during landing to lower the descent rate that consists in pointing the nose of the aircraft upwards while descending towards the runway.The point where an airplane floats above the runway just before touchdown.
 * Flight Data Recorder = Electronic device that records aircraft maneuvers.
 Used in accident investigations
+* Flight Deck - another name given to the cockpit
+* Flight number - the number applied by an airline in the schedule to identify a flight.
+Even numbers are usually applied to northbound and eastbound flights, and odd numbers are reserved for southbound and westbound flights.
+Larger flight numbers usually indicate a maintenance or positioning flight.
 * Flight Phone = Air-to-ground telephone system
+* Flight Plan - Important information filed by pilots or dispatchers, usually before a flight that includes the exact route with the specific waypoints the flight will pass over, timing, and other relevant data.
+* Flying Dirty = An expression to describe an aircraft flying with landing gear, flaps, and other surfaces deployed in order to create drag.

 * FM = Frequency modulation
 * FMCS = Flight management computer system
 * FMS = Flight Management System
+* F/O = First Officer - the person coming behind the captain in the hierarchy, or which is the same, the second in command of the aircraft.
 * FOG = Fiber-optic gyro
 * Forward elevator = A control surface used to tilt an airplane up or down and mounted on the front rather than the rear of an airplane
+* FSDO = Flight Standards District Office - a local authority overseen by the FAA.
+* FSS = Flight Service Station - an organization providing information and services to pilots.

+* Fuel tankering - An expression used to describe the process of adding more fuel to the tank of an aircraft than the amount required for the flight in hand, usually to make it possible to complete the return flight as well.
+There are operational purposes behind this practice, such as reducing fuel costs, using higher quality fuel, or avoiding refueling for increased operational efficiency.
 * Full De-ice = Complete anti – and/or de-ice equipment installed on wings, tail, props, and windsheild
 * Full Panel = All gyros necessary for instrument flight